adi-joshi/typetest/README.md

 Welcome to my Typing Test.
 This is a simple version of the typing test program.
 It uses the in-built clock provided in the time.h module in C.

 ## **Download:**
-- You can clone the repository onto your local device by using the command: ``` git clone https://github.com/adi-joshi/Random-Projects/tree/typing-test-simple-initial/Typing-Test-Simple```
+You can clone the repository onto your local device by using the command: ``` git clone https://github.com/adi-joshi/Typing-Test-Simple```
-- You can download the "Typing-Test-Simple" folder from Github.

 ## **Using the Typing Test:**
-You will need a C compiler (preferrably either gcc or clang) to compile the typing\_test\_copy.c file.
+You will need a C compiler (preferrably either gcc or clang) to compile the typing\_test.c file.
 After you have a compiler, follow the steps:
 - Open your Terminal window.
 - Navigate to your "Typing-Test-Simple" folder on terminal (you can type the command ```cd **PATH/NAME/**```, or you can type ```cd ``` and drag and drop the folder into your terminal window)
-- Compile the "typing\_test\_copy.c" file (example: if you are using the gcc compiler, you can type ```gcc typing\_test\_copy.c -o ttc```.
+- Compile the "typing\_test.c" file (example: if you are using the gcc compiler, you can type ```gcc typing\_test.c -o ttc```.
 This will compile the typing\_test\_copy.cto an executable named "ttc")
 - Type the command ```./ttc``` or double click on the ttc executable to run the program.
 - The program will start running in a terminal window.
 Follow the instructions on the screen to start the test.